| The Tau Cross

 reaching tunic of inexpensive grey-black cloth rather than the light grey, and they shall

 wear the pointed capuce.
 (Bordoni: Historia T.O., c.
-31)
+31) And twenty years

 later in 1672, the General Ottavio Mezzabarba da Pavia wrote recalling the friars to a